A Capital Campaign for Hebrew College

 Campaign Goal & Progress

 Branching Out Building Together will provide the capital support required to make this vision a reality.
-To secure our dream we need to raise $7 million.
-With generous leadership gifts already confirmed, we are more than halfway there.
-When we reach $6 million, an inspiring $1 million challenge grant from the a major philanthropic foundation will bring us to our goal.
+Our goal is to raise $9.5 million by December 1, 2021.
+With $5.7 million in generous leadership gifts already confirmed, we are more than halfway there.

 Enlarge the tent of our community.
 Stretch your imagination wide.
 Do not hold back.
 Please give generously.
 Extend the possibilities of what we can create together.
 Strengthen your stakes in the future.